CoAxLab/LabHacks-1/labhacks.md

 * Rob Kass, CMU statistics faculty, has written [guidelines](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004961) on how to approach data analysis.
 They are extremely useful.

-##  Share your work with your friends as well as your enemies.
+##  Share your work with your friends as well as your enemies
 * The latter might give you even better criticism.